Zé Roberto (volleyball)

 José Roberto Lages Guimarães (/pt-BR/; born 31 July 1954), known as Zé Roberto, is a Brazilian former volleyball player and current coach.
 He currently coaches Grêmio Recreativo Barueri.
 He played volleyball between years 1967–1988 as a professional player and has coached since 1988.
 He first coached Brazilian women team Eletropaulo.
 He competed in the men's tournament at the 1976 Summer Olympics.

-He coached Brazil Men between 1992–96 and has coached Brazil Women since 2003.
-He won Barcelona 1992 with Brazil Men and won Beijing 2008 and London 2012 with Brazil Women.

-He coached the women's team in the 2020 Summer Olympics, winning a silver medal.

 He is the brother of the coach of the Brazilian National Sitting Volleyball Team Fernando Guimarães.

+He coached Brazil Men team between 1992–96, winning an olympic gold medal in Barcelona 1992.
+Since 2003 he has coached the Brazil Women team, winning two gold medals, in Beijing 2008 and London 2012, a silver medal in Tokyo 2020, and a bronze medal in Paris 2024.

+He was inducted into the International Volleyball Hall of Fame in 2024.